pylls/circpad-sim/README.md

 ### Limitations
 Unfortunately, timers for sending padding cells are unreliable, 0-10 ms extra delay [#31653](https://trac.torproject.org/projects/tor/ticket/31653).
-We currently only docuemnt how to simulate traces from a relay, no collection.
+We currently only document how to simulate traces from a relay, no collection.
 This is a flawed approximation, we encourage researchers to carefully consider the implications of this.
 Ideally, the community will provide carefully collected traces in the future with accurate timestamps at both clients and relays.
 The